 Seeing our pets in pain is never a fun experience, and it’s something every dog owner dreads.
 Whether it’s a fresh injury or simply our aging elder-pups, we want nothing more than to help them.
 But it’s important to remember that they can’t always cry out to us when in need.
 Dogs aren’t humans, so they don’t speak our language.
 The best thing we can do to keep them comfortable is to learn theirs.
 Dogs display their pain in certain actions and behaviors that may seem subtle to us.
-Not everyone is a canine behavioral expert, but these five symptoms below will help you determine whether or not your loved one is in pain.
+Not everyone is a canine behavioral expert, but these 5 signs your dog is in pain will help you so that your poor pup won’t have to suffer in silence.

 #1 – Excessive Grooming

-It’s normal for dogs to lick and groom themselves, but it’s not normal for this to become an obsessive behavior.
-If you notice your pet tending to a localized area he’s never noticed before, or has just recently started spending a lot more time there, it could be a sign that he’s hurting.
+It’s normal for dogs to lick and groom themselves, but it’s not normal for this to become obsessive behavior.
+If you notice your pet tending to an area he’s never noticed before or has just recently started spending a lot more time there, it could be a sign that he’s hurting.
 Pets will often groom places that are sources of pain in hopes to clean and care for the wound, even if there is no open wound present.
 Be sure to keep an eye on the area and inspect it gently.